 Them: Of course not.

-Me: Did you know that both the Jewish and Muslim faiths have different beliefs than Christians about when it is okay to terminate a pregnancy?
+Me: Did you know that both the Jewish and Muslim faiths have different beliefs than Christians about when it is okay for a woman to terminate a pregnancy?

 Them: No, I didn’t.

 Me: When you advocate for banning abortion, do you realize that you are asking the government to force other people to live by your religious beliefs?